 Is Sleeping With A Fan On Bad For Health?

 Sleeping with a floor or ceiling fan on is an excellent, low-budget way of keeping cool during the summer months, but the constant breeze may hurt your health.
 Your sleep may be disrupted from coughing and sneezing, or you may wake up feeling stiff and sore.
-On the other hand, sleeping with a fan circulates air and saves you money on your electricity bill.

 Our article reviews the benefits and drawbacks of sleeping with a fan on and shares alternative ways to keep cool at night.